openeuler-mirror/openEuler-portal/app/en/faq/index.md

 ### 27. How should I address the appearance of "pmie_check failed in /usr/share/pcp/lib/pmie" in the "messages" logs following the openEuler installation with the "Server - Performance tools" software option?

 The Anaconda installer, used during openEuler installation, cannot install SELinux policy modules within its chroot environment.
-Consequently, when the "Server - Performance tools" option installs PCP-related software packages, including pcp-selinux, a necessary SELinux policy module is not applied, resulting in an error.
+Consequently, when the "Server - Performance tools" option installs PCP-related software packages, including `pcp-selinux`, the necessary SELinux policy module is not applied, resulting in an error.
 To resolve this issue, execute one of the following commands after installing and restarting openEuler:

 - Install the pcpupstream SELinux policy module directly: